Family: Matrilineal

-Matrilineality is a form of kinship system in which an individual's family membership derives from and is traced through his or her mother's lineage.
+Matrilineality is a form of kinship system in which an individual's family membership derives from and is traced through their mother's lineage.

 It may also correlate with a societal system in which each person is identified with their matriline—their mother's lineage—and which can involve the inheritance of property and titles.
 A matriline is a line of descent from a female ancestor to a descendant in which the individuals in all intervening generations are mothers – in other words, a "mother line".

 In a matrilineal descent system, an individual is considered to belong to the same descent group as her or his mother.
-This matrilineal descent pattern is in contrasts to the more common pattern of patrilineal descent pattern.
+This matrilineal descent pattern is in contrast to the more common patrilineal descent pattern.

 Bilateral descent

 Bilateral descent is a form of kinship system in which an individual's family membership derives from and is traced through both the paternal and maternal sides.
 The relatives on the mother's side and father's side are equally important for emotional ties or for transfer of property or wealth.
 It is a family arrangement where descent and inheritance are passed equally through both parents.
 Families who use this system trace descent through both parents simultaneously and recognize multiple ancestors, but unlike with cognatic descent it is not used to form descent groups.

 Traditionally, this is found among some groups in West Africa, India, Australia, Indonesia, Melanesia, Malaysia and Polynesia.
 Anthropologists believe that a tribal structure based on bilateral descent helps members live in extreme environments because it allows individuals to rely on two sets of families dispersed over a wide area.